 How to Market a Mobile Grooming Business

 Every business needs advertising, especially a newer business.
 In the grooming business, word of mouth and repeat customers are going Here are some practical steps that you can take to market yourself.
+Remember, if they can’t see you, they don’t know you’re there.

 Local business listings are incredibly important.
 They let people know that you are out there in their neighborhoods.
 Claim all of your free local listings.
 You’ll want to get all of your free local listings claimed and optimized.
 You’ll want to get them from Google, Yahoo (Yext handles them now), Bing, YP, and Yelp for sure.
 This is so incredibly important, because people want to buy from trusted businesses.
 Reviews have a ton to do with this.
 So, when you get up and running do whatever you can to get your customers to leave honest reviews.
 You don’t want to spam up these sites with a bunch of phony five star reviews.
 People see right through this.
 Don’t be upset if you have a few hum-drum reviews, and respond to the negative ones.
 People are much more likely to buy from someone who gives their side of the story.